Fáilte chuig gaa.ie - suíomh oifigiúil CLG

 I played with a number of players in rugby who, from a physical perspective, you thought, 'they're not special'.
 But they had a knack of being in the right place at the right time.
 Rather than running two points of a triangle, they would run the one and be exactly where they needed to be.
 That's another element of ‘gamespeed’, bringing the perceptive and the cognitive elements into it.
 Rather than just the overall metrics of how far you've run or how fast you've run, you should ask yourself have you actually been effective?

 That's some of the danger with GPS scores, we're just looking at the broad numbers, whereas I want to know what impact has this player had?
-How has the movement contributed to that impact?
+How has the movement contributed to that impact.
 It's not necessarily a better pair of eyes, it's a different pair of eyes.
-It's uncanny how many sports I watch where coaches will look for tactical or technical reasons, and I will just look at the movement.
+It's uncanny how many sports I watch where coaches will look for tactical or technical reasons to explain performance, and I will just look at the movement.
 I'll look at things like a player's starting position, their first few steps, their posture when they changed direction.
-If we can improve that, we can help the coach with the tactical elements of it because the players are able to do their jobs better
+If we can improve that, we can help the coach with the tactical elements because the players are able to do their jobs better

 Tony Kelly of Clare evades the tackle of Cork's Seán O'Donoghue on his way to scoring his side's third goal during the GAA Hurling All-Ireland Senior Championship Final match between Clare and Cork at Croke Park in Dublin.
 Photo by Seb Daly/Sportsfile.